 |Child, Family, and School Social Workers||510||$51,150|

 |Healthcare Social Workers||620||$61,790|

 Data from the Bureau of Labor Statistics as of May 2017.2

 - National Association of Social Workers (NASW), New Hampshire Chapter: Offers professional development events, an annual conference, and other resources for New Hampshire social workers.

 Question: What degree do I need to be a social worker in New Hampshire?

 Answer: In New Hampshire, you can practice general, non-clinical social work without a license, but many employers will expect you to hold a bachelor’s degree in social work (BSW).
 To earn a Licensed Independent Clinical Social Worker (LICSW) license in New Hampshire, you must complete at least a master’s degree in social work (MSW) from a program accredited by the Council on Social Work Education (CSWE).

 Question: How often do I need to renew my social work license?

-Answer: Licensed CSWs in New Hampshire must renew their licenses each two years.
-During that two year period, CSWs will need to complete certain CE requirements to be eligible for renewal.
+Answer: LICSWs in New Hampshire must renew their licenses every two years.
+During that two year period, LICSWs will need to complete certain CE requirements to be eligible for renewal.